Flowering woman Lucy Pierce © 2013

 How can I come to lay my burden down?

-My bones and muscles aching under the load of my darkness,
+My bones and muscles aching under the load of my

 how can I unhitch the boulder that I wear